-- Students disputing a decision based on enforcement of College policies resulting in a status change or disciplinary action must appeal in writing within five business days of the decision and submit documentation to the Director of Education. - An appeals panel will be convened within three business days of receipt of the appeal. - An appeals panel will review, make a determination, and meet with the student within three business days. - Prior to the appeal panel's final decision, students may choose to appear to present additional information.
+- Students disputing a decision based on enforcement of College policies resulting in a status change or disciplinary action must appeal in writing within five business days of the decision and submit documentation to the Director of Education. - An appeal committee will be convened within three business days of receipt of the appeal. - The appeal committee will review, make a determination, and meet with the student within three business days. - Prior to the appeal committee's final decision, students may choose to appear to present additional information. - The decision of the Appeal Committee is final.